-Now, they had the parade.
-It was very nice when it started.
-The parade ended up going, but we wanted to have a band set up on our street.
+Now, we wanted to have a band set up on our street.
 So Key Food had the widest space there and they weren’t using the front so we put a stage in front of them.
 And we got Eddie Koshak to be our band leader.
 He was an entertainer all his life.
 So now we’ve got to come up with 1500 dollars or something to pay for this band.
 We had to get the stage.
 You had to get the Wonder wagon from the city, and you had to get a sound system.
 And it was probably 2000 dollars.

 And Eddie Koshak performed, out of the 43 Antics, I’m gonna say he performed in 39 of them.
 It was two years he was with Anthony Quinn, with Zorba the Greek, and he was travelling the country with Anthony Quinn.
 But the other ones he was here.
 So I was so happy.
 We got him there last year even at 96, he got up and did his schpeil and I felt good about it.